rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Download a plugin package from the Remote Repository to the package directory on the file system.
+Download a plugin package from the Version Control System to the package directory on the file system.

 **Parameters**
 `$package_slug`